 ARTICLE II: PURPOSE

-Principles of Governance - The purpose of the Council is to participate as a body on issues concerning our neighborhood and regarding the governance of the City of Los Angeles (“City”) in a transparent, inclusive, collaborative, accountable and viable manner.
+The purpose is defined in the Charter section 900.
+The purpose of the Council is to promote more citizen participation in government and make government more responsive to local needs.
+Neighborhood councils shall include representatives of the many diverse interests in communities and shall have an advisory role on issues of concern to the neighborhood.
+The purpose of the Council is to participate as a body on issues concerning our neighborhood and regarding the governance of the City of Los Angeles (“City”) in a transparent, inclusive, collaborative, accountable and viable manner.

 The MISSION of the Neighborhood Council is: